Frontier: Canadian frontier

-A Canadian frontier thesis was developed by Canadian historians Harold Adams Innis and J. M. S. Careless.
-They emphasized the relationship between the center and periphery.
-Katerberg argues that "in Canada the imagined West must be understood in relation to the mythic power of the North."
-[Katerberg 2003] This is reflected in Canadian literature with the phrase "garrison mentality".
-In Innis's 1930 work The Fur Trade in Canada, he expounded on what became known as the Laurentian thesis: that the most creative and major developments in Canadian history occurred in the metropolitan centers of central Canada and that the civilization of North America is the civilization of Europe.
-Innis considered place as critical in the development of the Canadian West and wrote of the importance of metropolitan areas, settlements, and indigenous people in the creation of markets.
-Turner and Innis continue to exert influence over the historiography of the American and Canadian Wests.
+A Canadian frontier thesis was developed by the Canadian historians Harold Adams Innis and J. M. S. Careless, who emphasized the relationship between the center and periphery.
+Katerberg argues that "in Canada the imagined West must be understood in relation to the mythic power of the North" (Katerberg 2003).
+Innis's 1930 work The Fur Trade in Canada expounded on what became known as the Laurentian thesis: the most creative and major developments in Canadian history occurred in the metropolitan centres of Central Canada, and the civilization of North America is the civilization of Europe.
+Innis considered place to be critical in the development of the Canadian West and wrote of the importance of metropolitan areas, settlements, and indigenous people in the creation of markets.
+Turner and Innis have continued to exert influence over the historiography of the American and Canadian Wests.
 The Quebec frontier showed little of the individualism or democracy that Turner ascribed to the American zone to the south.
-The Nova Scotia and Ontario frontiers were rather more democratic than the rest of Canada, but whether that was caused by the need to be self-reliant at the frontier itself, or the presence of large numbers of American immigrants is debated.
+The Nova Scotia and Ontario frontiers were more democratic than the rest of Canada, but whether that was caused by the need to be self-reliant on the frontier itself or the presence of large numbers of American immigrants is debated.

-The Canadian political thinker Charles Blattberg has argued that such events ought to be seen as part of a process in which Canadians advanced a "border" as distinct from a "frontier" — from east to west.
-According to Blattberg, a border assumes a significantly sharper contrast between the civilized and the uncivilized since, unlike a frontier process, the civilizing force is not supposed to be shaped by that which it is civilizing.
-Blattberg criticizes both the frontier and border "civilizing" processes.
+The Canadian political thinker Charles Blattberg has argued that such events ought to be seen as part of a process in which Canadians advanced a "border," as distinct from a "frontier," from east to west.
+According to Blattberg, a border assumes a significantly sharper contrast between the civilized and the uncivilized since unlike a frontier process in which the civilizing force is not supposed to be shaped by what it civilizes.
+Blattberg criticizes both the frontier and the border "civilizing" processes.

-Canadian prairies
+Canadian Prairies

-The pattern of settlement of the Canadian prairies began in 1896, when the American prairie states had already achieved statehood.
-Like their American counterparts, the Prairie provinces supported populist and democratic movements in the early 20th century.
+The pattern of settlement of the Canadian Prairies began in 1896, when the American Prairies had already achieved statehood.
+Pioneers then headed north to the "Last Best West."